junxit/us-congress-bills-113/metadata.md

 - 2013-03-18 — Reported by the Committee on House Administration.
 H. Rept.
 113-20.
 - 2013-03-18 — Reported by the Committee on House Administration.
 H. Rept.
 113-20.
 - 2013-03-18 — Rules Committee Resolution H. Res.
 122 Reported to House.
 Resolution provides for consideration of H. Con.
 Res.
 25 and for H. Res.
 115. For H. Con.
 Res.
 25, the resolution makes in order 4 hours of general debate, equally divided and controlled.
 Specified amendments are in order.
 For H. Res.
 115, the resolution provides one hour of debate with one motion to recommit, without instructions.
+- 2013-03-19 — Considered under the provisions of rule H. Res.
+122. (consideration: CR H1591-1597)
+- 2013-03-19 — DEBATE - The House proceeded with one hour of debate on H. Res.
+115.
+- 2013-03-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-03-19 — On agreeing to the resolution Agreed to by the Yeas and Nays: 272 - 136 (Roll no. 82). (text: CR H1591)
+- 2013-03-19 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 272 - 136 (Roll no. 82).(text: CR H1591)
+- 2013-03-19 — Resolution provides for consideration of H. Con.
+Res.
+25 and for H. Res.
+115. For H. Con.
+Res.
+25, the resolution makes in order 4 hours of general debate, equally divided and controlled.
+Specified amendments are in order.
+For H. Res.
+115, the resolution provides one hour of debate with one motion to recommit, without instructions.
+- 2013-03-19 — Rule H. Res.
+122 passed House.
+- 2013-03-19 — The previous question was ordered pursuant to the rule. (consideration: CR H1596)